Prince of Europe: Background

 Mansel travelled to various cities to conduct research by looking at twenty-five historical archives.
-The locations include Brno, Czech Republic; Helsinki, Finland; Krakow, Poland; and Edinburgh, Scotland.
+The locations include Brno, Czech Republic; Helsinki, Finland; Kraków, Poland; and Edinburgh, Scotland.
 Accordingly the book was the time of first publication of some letters written by the subject.
 Mansel includes a list of these archives at the end of the book.

 The author's research was complicated by the fact that Ligne only put his own name in his writings in a period close to his death and that he, in the words of Derek Beales of Sidney Sussex College, University of Cambridge, "without compunction" changed his own letters before they were published.

 In the words of Beales, the author perceives Ligne as symbolizing the Enlightenment "or of the last, uninhibited phase of the ancien regime", in a manner similar to how the majority of historians view Ligne.
 Beales wrote that "Mansel is reluctant to make a final assessment of Ligne."